score-json/nlohmann_json/docs/mkdocs/docs/features/types/index.md

 ### Key order

 The order name/value pairs are added to the object are *not* preserved by the library.
 Therefore, iterating an object may return name/value pairs in a different order than they were originally stored.
 In fact, keys will be traversed in alphabetical order as `std::map` with `std::less` is used by default.
-Please note this behavior conforms to [RFC 8259](https://tools.ietf.org/html/rfc8259), because any order implements the specified "unordered" nature of JSON objects.
+Please note this behaviour conforms to [RFC 8259](https://tools.ietf.org/html/rfc8259), because any order implements the specified "unordered" nature of JSON objects.

 ### Limits